smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 @![android]
 First, make sure you download or clone the latest release from [GitHub](https://github.com/smartdevicelink/sdl_java_suite).
 The Hello Sdl Android app is a package within the SDL Android library.

-Open the the `sdl_java_suite/android` project using "Open an existing Android Studio project" in [Android Studio](https://developer.android.com/studio/index.html).
+Open the `sdl_java_suite/android` project using "Open an existing Android Studio project" in [Android Studio](https://developer.android.com/studio/index.html).
 We will exclusively use Android Studio as it is the current supported platform for Android development.

 ## Getting Started
 If you are not using a production head unit for development, we recommend using [SDL Core](https://github.com/smartdevicelink/sdl_core) and this [Generic HMI](https://github.com/smartdevicelink/generic_hmi) for testing.